-But only recently did we realize how little we know about the history of hair transplants.
+But we recently realized how little we knew about the history of hair transplants.
 Who invented them and how long have they been around?

 We decided to do a little bit of research.
 Here is what we learned.